 What to Expect From a Gas Grill Under $500

 This is an exciting price range for gas grills, as you have a pleasant variety of options to choose from.
 Want something portable?
 You got it.
 Want a party-sized behemoth?
 It’s here as well.

 Indeed, the sizes you’ll get to choose from will vary wildly depending on brand and quality, ranging from the modest 360 square inches primary grilling surface of the Weber Spirit E210 to the massive 650 square inches of the Char Broil K6B.

 Ultimately your choice will depend on your budget, requirements and the importance you attach to quality over quantity.
 We have isolated a winner in this price segment, but have a look at the other candidates as well.

 Here are the best gas grills under $500 for 2019, starting with our favorite pick and moving down from there.

 Yes, those are two grills, but the Spirit series grills are very similar in features and construction and all offer outstanding quality for under $500.
 Here’s a quick breakdown to explain the differences.

-Two stainless steel burners give you 26,500 BTU on a 360-square-inch cooking surface.
+Two stainless steel burners give you 26,500 BTU on a 450-square-inch cooking surface.
 The grates are porcelain-enamel covered cast iron.
 An electronic ignition gets your burners going without hassle, and you get two folding side tables.
+You get a total of 6 tool hooks on these tables, so you can keep plenty of grilling aids within arm’s reach.

 Highlights of the grill include: